Key differences between deeds and agreements

 Disclaimer

-This execution block and accompanying notes are general information and are not intended as advice on any particular matter.
+The execution blocks available in the G+T Execution App and accompanying explanatory notes are general information and are not intended as advice on any particular matter.
 They have been created to assist in-house legal counsel with some key legal and practical requirements which commonly arise in the execution of deeds and agreements.
 The material assumes a certain level of legal understanding.
 It is not intended to provide an exhaustive guide nor is it a replacement for legal advice tailored to specific circumstances.

 No user should act or fail to act on the basis of any of this material.
 Gilbert + Tobin expressly disclaims all and any liability to any persons whatsoever in respect of anything done in reliance, whether in whole or in part, on this material.